What is a Digital Nomad? Everything You Need to Know

 13. Fitness Trainer/Yoga Instructor: With virtual classes becoming increasingly popular, these wellness professionals can conduct sessions online, reaching clients worldwide.

-Where do Digital Nomads live?
+Where do Digital Nomads Go?

 Digital Nomad-friendly Countries